junaidi-shumaz/SpyAgent/README.md

 2.Agent add

 1.Agents List:
-     If user clicks on the agent list button, it redirects to the list of agents already added to the agency.
+     It redirects to the list of agents already added to the agency.
 Empty screen If there is no previous agents list available.

 2.Agents add:
     This button helps to enter complete details of the agents.
-After completing the profile filling part click on done then this agent will be added in the list.

 # PROFILE
 To add agent to the list, user should enter details such as-